top of page

 The Terme di Caracalla was built in 216 AD while Emperor Caracalla ruled and remained in use, cleaning 5,000 Romans daily until 537 AD when it was closed.
 It was closed after the Ostrogoths destroyed the aqueducts supplying water to the baths.

 Contemporary descriptions of the grand structure mention marble columns, floors, glass mosaics, and hundreds of statues.
-Unfortunately, the marble was eventually stripped away, but the site is still one of the best-preserved ancient spa complexes.
+Unfortunately, the marble was eventually stripped away; however, the site remains one of the best-preserved ancient spa complexes.

 Oldest Boiler.jpg